vprusso/toqito/docs/intro_tutorial.rst

            [-0.28867513,  0.5       ]])]

-Consider the collection of trine states.
+Similarly, we can consider so called "pretty bad measurement" on the set of trine states :cite:`McIrvin_2024_Pretty`.

 .. math::
     u_0 = |0\rangle, \quad